EUROPEAN DRAGON'S LAIR/SPACE ACE SOFTWARE CORNER LASERDISC MODIFICATION - 28 November 2007 | 7 February 2010

 Developed by Jeff Kulczycki, written by Matteo Marioni, with contributions by Shaun Wood

-So please be careful, because these early discs are just 1983 arcade discs with changed hub label, and most if not all of them will suffer from laser rot.
+So please be careful, because these early discs are just 1983 arcade discs with a new label, and most of them will suffer from laser rot.

-Note about Space Ace : Software Corner Space Ace laserdiscs are not compatible with the original arcade laserdisc player.
-In order to add more compatibility issues, Software Corner not only applied a frame offset, but they changed the audio track from analog to digital only.
-The original Philips 22VP932 laserdisc player used in arcade machines is not capable of playing digital audio.
-So, to use a Software Corner laserdisc in a Space Ace European machine you must also replace the player.
-Consider using a LaserCon LDP Converter or doing the EuroDL PC conversion.
+Note about Space Ace : Software Corner Space Ace laserdiscs have digital audio only, and they are not compatible with the original Philips 22VP932 laserdisc player used in the arcade games, as the player is not capable of playing digital audio.
+So, to use a Software Corner laserdisc in a European Space Ace, you must also replace the player.
+Consider the various Laserdisc Player Conversion Products, or doing the EuroDL PC conversion.

 THEORY OF OPERATION

-You can view Jeff's work in the disassembled and commented code for the Italian Dragon's Lair version; just open the the .asm file contained in the zip archive in the download section.
+You can view Jeff's work in the disassembled and commented code for the Italian version of Dragon's Lair in the .asm file contained in the zip archive.

-Simply burn one of the included U45 ROM images into a 2764 EPROM, and plug it into U45 located in the right center of the European Dragon's Lair or Space Ace board.
+Simply burn one of the included U45 ROM images onto a 2764 EPROM, and plug it into U45 located in the right-center of the European Dragon's Lair or Space Ace board.

-Documentation is included in the download in the form of a readme text file.
+Documentation is included in the download in the form of a readme.txt file.

-The above is believed to be correct, and works fine for the author.
+The above is believed to be correct and works fine for the authors.
 No one is forcing you to do this.
 If you break your game, it's your fault!